Steps in the Early Resolution Process

 The Early Resolution Process applies to issues under the Family Law Act in certain Provincial Court registry locations.
-In these registries, there are early resolution requirements for family law matters in Provincial Court.
+In these registries, there are Early Resolution Requirements for families who want to resolve a family law matter in Provincial Court.
+Family Justice Centres and Justice Access Centres in those locations provide services that meet those requirements.

 In most cases, the Early Resolution Process will look like this:

-- Contact a Family Justice Centre or Justice Access Centre (JAC) that provides Early Resolution Registry services (or call (1-844-747-6963) to get information about where and how to start and make an appointment for a needs assessment.
+1. Contact a Family Justice Centre or Justice Access Centre (JAC) (or call (1-844-747-6963) to get information about where and how to start and make an appointment for a needs assessment.

 As part of the needs assessment, the Family Justice Counsellor will discuss with you whether consensual dispute resolution (usually mediation) is appropriate.